-A kick-off meeting for the AWG will be held January 25, 2018 at the Human Research Program Investigators’ Annual Workshop in Galveston, TX, and virtually.
-Members from all five AWGs will meet in this first session.
-Each AWG will then meet separately in monthly teleconferences to become familiar with datasets and tools in the GLDS, and to provide initial feedback on how to gain new knowledge from the data.
-All AWGs will meet in-person for a two-day workshop in April 2018 to finalize the establishment of processing pipelines.
-The GLDS data processing will take place during the summer of 2018 with GeneLab hosting 10 student interns at NASA Ames Research Center.
+A kick-off meeting for the AWG was held January 25, 2018 at the Human Research Program Investigators’ Annual Workshop in Galveston, TX, and virtually.
+Members from all five AWGs met in this first session.
+Following, each AWG has met separately in monthly teleconferences to become familiar with datasets and tools in the GLDS, and to provide initial feedback on how to gain new knowledge from the data.
+In April 2018, all AWGs met in-person for a two-day workshop to finalize the establishment of processing pipelines.
+The GLDS data processing will take place during summer 2018 with GeneLab hosting 10 student interns at NASA Ames Research Center.
 Students will be encouraged to submit their most significant findings to the annual meeting of the American Society for Gravitation and Space Research, October 31 – November 3, 2018, and to join the conference to support training sessions for the introduction of the GeneLab toolshed.
 We anticipate the most exciting results to also be submitted for publication.

 GeneLab Analysis Working Groups Charter

 The purpose of the GeneLab Analysis Working Groups (AWGs) is to optimize the processing of raw omics data from the GeneLab repository in order to maximize the gain of new knowledge from such complex datasets.
 The AWGs will also assess and improve the effectiveness of the GeneLab Data System (GLDS) through intensive utilization of the analytics to be deployed therein.

 Organization and Function